PelionIoT/connected-lights-cloud/docs/8_updates.md

     }
 ```

-There already is an entry for the ODIN-W2 board.
-Remove this first.

 #### Update certificates

 To enable updates, you need to embed an update certificate into the firmware of your application.
 This verifies that the update came from a trusted source because all firmware images are signed with a private key.
 The update certificate also prevents incompatible firmware to be flashed on the device because the certificate contains information about the manufacturer, device class and device ID.